TheMntnKing/ai-mafia-league/docs/01_vision.md

 - Want entertainment first, technical depth optional
 - Care about personalities, drama, and surprising moments

-### Secondary: AI Developers and Researchers
+### Secondary: AI Enthusiasts and Hobbyists
-- Want to see how different architectures perform at deception and deduction
+- Curious how AI handles social deduction and deception
-- Interested in submitting their own agent implementations
+- Interested in crafting personas and prompt strategies
-- Care about the competition and skill dimensions
+- Enjoy casual competition and community involvement

 ## Core Principles

 ### Entertainment Over Optimization
 A technically optimal but boring game is a failure.
 A suboptimal game with drama, betrayal, and surprise is a success.
 When in conflict, choose watchability.

-### Competitive Integrity
+### Fair Play
 Games must be fair.
 Same information available to all players at appropriate times.
-No model has hidden advantages.
-Skill should determine outcomes over many games.
+No agent has hidden advantages.
+This ensures entertaining games where outcomes feel earned, not rigged.

 ### Transparent Reasoning
 Viewers see what agents think, not just what they say.
 The gap between private reasoning and public speech is where drama lives.